3 Benefits of Enrolling Your Toddler into an Early Learner Program

 - Exceed kindergarten expectations by developing fine motor skills.

 Foster a positive attitude towards learning.

 Children are naturally curious and often question the world around them.
 For many children enrolled in Kumon’s early learning levels, the centers are their first introduction to an academic setting.
 The engaging curriculum allows them to experience feelings of success as they progress.
 This sparks a confidence that can lead to a love of learning.
 Whether repeating words like “car” or “hat” develops their interest in reading or counting pictures of apples makes them more fond of math, a “can do” attitude often emerges.

-Kumon develops the solid foundation children need to flourish by teaching them to follow classroom rules, be flexible to new routines and be enthusiastic about learning.
-Kumon Instructors help children learn important study skills such as following direction and developing self-learning concepts by first demonstrating exercises on the worksheets and then having students repeat the process.
+Kumon develops the solid foundation children need to flourish by teaching them to follow classroom rules.
+We also teach them to be flexible to new routines and be enthusiastic about learning.
+Kumon Instructors help children learn important study skills such as following directions and developing self-learning concepts.
+We do this by first demonstrating exercises on the worksheets and then having students repeat the process.

 Before students can learn how to write letters and numbers, proper pencil grip and a certain level of pencil skills are needed.
 In Kumon’s early levels, students learn how to use a pencil and develop skills through the practice of scribbling and drawing lines, curves, and angles in a fun, colorful and engaging way.
 The aim is not to draw perfectly within the lines, but instead have fun learning to hold and use a pencil.